AHL96/30-Days-of-Node/readme.md

 - [x] Day twenty eight - Getting tweets
 - [x] Day twenty nine - Uploading file to dropbox
 - [x] Day thirty - Github API

+I finished all the challenges.
+It was fun and i feel like i learned about some new things.
+For the most part though, this was just a way to know what is out there to use.
+To fully understand these tools greater study would be necessary.